stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 ## 2021 growth opportunity #1 - SaaS technologies

-SaaS, meaning _software as a service_, is usually priced per user or on usage.
-SaaS is elegantly described by xxxxx as "xxx balance / compromisexxxx."
+SaaS, meaning _software as a service_, is a way of delivering applications over the internet.
+Customers don't have to buy/install/maintain/update hardware or software themselves.
+All they need is an internet connection.

-Supporting clients on SaaS represents an outstanding growth opportunity for tier-2 and niche consulting firms.
+Tier-2 and niche consulting firms often underestimate the revenue potential of supporting clients on how they choose, adopt, use and evolve SaaS.
+Not to mention the almost unlimited consulting revenue potential from having a closer client relationship and understanding, as a result of doing this work.
+I think the latter is a key criteria for figuring out which SaaS technologies to align with.

 ### pick sector-agnostic tech that is easy to learn and will generate high-value consulting